dotnet/docs/docs/csharp/roslyn-sdk/compiler-api-model.md

 ## API Layers

-The .NET compiler SDK consists of two main layers of APIs – the Compiler APIs and Workspaces APIs.
+The .NET compiler SDK consists of two main layers of APIs: compiler APIs and workspaces APIs.

 ![api layers](media/api-layers.png)

 ### Compiler APIs

-The compiler layer contains the object models that correspond with information exposed at each phase of the compiler pipeline, both syntactic and semantic.
+The compiler layer contains the object models that correspond to information exposed at each phase of the compiler pipeline, both syntactic and semantic.
 The compiler layer also contains an immutable snapshot of a single invocation of a compiler, including assembly references, compiler